The Data Protection Act is changing.

-The Data Protection Act (DPA) 1998 (full text) gives living individuals the right to access personal information held and processed by the Service.
-The Act governs how the Service can use the personal information held, including how we acquire, store, share or dispose of it.
-It also allows you to challenge the accuracy, alter or destroy data held on file.
+Like the Data Protect Act, the Regulation will provide living individuals with the right to access their personal information held and used by the Service.
+The Regulation governs how the Service can use this personal information; including how we acquire, store, share or dispose of it.
+It also allows you to ask the Service to check the accuracy of your data, to alter any inaccuracies or delete data held on file.

-The Data Protection Public Register may be viewed on the ICO's website and includes the name and address of all registered organisations and describes the kind of processing they do.
+As a Data Controllers, the Service will still have to register with the Information Commissioners Office on an annual basis and the Data Protection Public Register can be viewed on the ICO's website.
+This includes the name and address of all registered organisations and describes the kind of data processing they do.

 Personal information held by the Service can only be accessed by: